-IR Reference Referral to and/or action sought from Ministers Title Description Legal requirement (Yes or no, if yes when) Due to Minister (Week ending) IR2025/062 MoR to agree recommendations and targets for the 2025-26 financial year This report seeks approval of IR's output measures and targets for 2025-26.
+IR Reference Referral to and/or action sought from Ministers Title Description Legal requirement (Yes or no, if yes when) Due to Minister (Week ending) IR2025/062 MoR to agree recommendations financial year This report seeks approval of IR's output measures and targets for 2025-26.
 Approval is sought ahead of 25 March for inclusion in Estimates.
-No 21/03/2025 IR2025/120 MoR to note and provide feedback 2024) This is an updated version of the quarterly debt report that the Minister requested.
+No 21/03/2025 IR2025/120 MoR to note and provide feedback This is an updated version of the quarterly debt report that the Minister requested.
 The cover note will seek clarity on publication.
 No 24/03/2025